GianpaoloB/Drag-Race-Social-Network/README.md

 In this Project i put together my passion for Drag Race and also the passion for coding, developing a Webapp that displays infos about the past season of the most famous american Reality TV shows, and also offers a small social network part, and some games.

+A live preview of the project can be seen at http://dragrace.herokuapp.com

 ## Techs

 Javascript, React, Redux, HTML5, CSS3, Nodejs, PostgreSQL, Socket.io